 What is Vankaya Masala

 Vankaya Masala koora is a dry, vegan eggplant curry.
 Eggplant is sautéed with basic Indian spices and jazzed up with peanut and sesame seed powder.
 With all the prep work done, cook time is less than 15 minutes and less than 30 minutes with prep work.

 A variation to this curry is stuffing baby eggplants with peanut sesame spice mix.
 There are many variations to stuffed eggplants.
 Gutti vankaya masala is one of them.

 People allergic to peanuts, try vanakya poornam where the stuffing is a sesame seeds powder.
 Though both these recipes call for purple eggplants, you can use Thai eggplants.

-For Thai eggplant lovers, Thai eggplant with cilantro green chilies is another stuffed recipe.
+If you like Thai eggplants and stuffed eggplants, check out this Thai eggplant with cilantro green chilies recipe.

 Which Variety of Eggplants to use?